 Active tours to Machu Picchu: Inka Jungle Tour or Salkantay Trek Tour?

 If you not limited by time issues and can have at least 4 days and of course if you prefer an active holiday, you will probably be interested in taking one of the several day tours leading to Machu Picchu.
 The next question you will have to solve, which tour to choose: Inka Jungle or maybe Salkantay?
-Again, there is no unique answer for that, but there are very clear differences between these two options and if you know them, the choice will be easy.
-So before your final decision, read carefully what is below 🙂
+Again, there is no unique answer for that, however there are very clear differences between these two options and if you know them, the choice will be easy.
+So before your final decision, read carefully 🙂

 Inka Jungle Tour